maherkaz/500-2018/assignments/README.md

 Another requirement of the course is an *Observational Studies in Action* presentation where you will describe a published study that uses propensity score methods to address causal effect estimation in an observational study.
 The two deliverables are:

 1. a **study claim** which you will submit in February and you will need to receive my approval on this as well by March 1.
-2. a 15-minute **presentation** of your study to the class, either in class 9, 10, 11 or 12.
+2. a 15-minute **presentation** of your study to the class, either on March 22, 29, April 5 or 12.
 3. You'll also act as "second reader" for one of your colleagues' presentations and give a short reaction to their presentation.

 More details on the Observational Studies in Action work [is available here](https://github.com/THOMASELOVE/500-2018/tree/master/assignments/OSIA).

 ## Essays in reaction to Rosenbaum's text - 7 deliverables

 You'll write one essay (of 175-250 words) regarding each of seven chapters from Rosenbaum's *Observation & Experiment* text, specifically Chapters 7 - 13, in response to [prompts I have provided](https://github.com/THOMASELOVE/500-2018/blob/master/assignments/essayprompts.md).

-This work begins with Class 4.
+- The essays begin February 8, and are due on February 8, 15, 22, March 1, 8, 22 and April 5.

 ## Homework Assignments - 5 deliverables